 The drive to Cap Corse, a peninsula at the very tip of the island, takes you along the shoreline, and every turn reveals a sight more beautiful than the last.
 It's one of our favourite activities as it allows you to discover the island at your own pace.
 Get lost, and enjoy the ride.

-Corsica easily clinches a place in our favourite luxury holiday destinations.
+After a visit to Corsica, it will easily clinch a place as one of your favourite luxury holiday destinations.
 With Le Collectionist, your luxury France holidays on the Isle of Beauty have been made seamless: a holiday booked through us inextricably gives you the time to create familial bonds and unforgettable memories.